borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

    borgmatic action.
 In this case, only the Borg command is run.
  * Unlike normal borgmatic actions that support JSON, the `borg` action will not disable certain borgmatic logs to avoid interfering with JSON output.
+ * Unlike other borgmatic actions, the `borg` action captures (and logs) all output, so interactive prompts or flags like `--progress` will not work as expected.

 In general, this `borgmatic borg` feature should be considered an escape valve—a feature of second resort.
 In the long run, it's preferable to wrap